Application Contents

 1. Open a Finder window and navigate to the Applications Folder

-2. Single Click on Address Book
+2. Single Click on DVD Player

 4. Then select "Show Package Contents" from the drop-down menu